openAMRobot/OpenAMR/docs/hardware/CAD_files/README.md

 - **Editing and improvements:** after opening the project, you can rename assemblies, edit, or improve the models.
 We encourage you to suggest improvements or report issues to the project.

-  ## Important notice for the sheet metal parts
+## ⚠️Important notice for the sheet metal parts

 Sheet metal parts are subject to production variations.
 The current designs are based on the following coefficients and radii: